Categories: Women's Health

 Heartburn

-One of the intestinal problems in pregnancy, which occurs for a number of reasons:
+One of the intestinal problems during pregnancy that occurs for a number of reasons:

-• Progesterone relaxes the muscles of the esophagus, so the sphincter between the stomach and esophagus does not close completely.
-Mass from the stomach enters the esophagus, causing heartburn.
-The uterus and intra-abdominal pressure also contribute to this.
+• Progesterone relaxes the muscles of the esophagus, so the sphincter between the stomach and esophagus does not fully close.
+Stomach contents enter the esophagus, causing heartburn.
+This is also facilitated by the increase in the uterus and intra-abdominal pressure.

 • Gastrointestinal diseases.

-What can pregnant women eat to avoid heartburn?
+What to eat during pregnancy to avoid heartburn?

 • Dietary meat and poultry.